2019 Federal Election Review

 Firstly, it may drive the lower end of the market up.
 So if you’re thinking of expanding your portfolio at the lower end of the property market, you may have increased competition and will likely be paying top dollar.

 Secondly, this may see more high-end property renters buy their own home, thus decreasing demand in the high-end of the rental market.

 Rural and outer city properties will soon become a much more attractive option as the federal government has pledged $100 billion into ‘congestion busting’ transport.

 With projects like the fast train from Geelong to Melbourne going full steam ahead, properties further from major cities will become a viable rental option for many Australians.

 Additionally the Liberal government has promised $25 million to the National Housing Finance and Investment Corporation (NHFIC), an organisation tasked with conducting comprehensive research into the Australian property market, improving housing affordability and supporting first home buyers.

 :Different specializes in making world-class property management services available and easy with our team of local experts operating throughout Australia.
 Here at :Different, we combine the convenience of a one-stop online property management solution with the security of real, on-the-ground property maintenance & management teams.
-With a 24/7 tenant app + owner app, property inspections, free rental appraisal, excellent customer service, guaranteed rent, free landlord insurance, and a flat fee of $100/month, :Different gives you more control over your rental property, without high fees or hassle.
+With a 24/7 tenant app + owner app, property inspections, free rental appraisal, excellent customer service, and a flat fee of $30/week plus GST, :Different gives you more control over your rental property, without high fees or hassle.

 The views, information, or opinions expressed in this blog post are for general information purposes only and should not be relied upon.
 We have not taken into account specific situations, facts or circumstances, and no part of this blog post constitutes personal financial, legal, or tax advice to you.
 You should seek tax advice from your accountant, specific to your situation.